 Please read the entire article before asking any questions.
 ALL REQUESTS FOR CONTACTS WILL BE IGNORED.

 So How Does The Process Work?

-As I mentioned, the hard part is actually finding work.
-You see, while countless people around town might have a dozen or two plants, all of the big farms are located up in the mountains a 1-3 hour ride away from the 101.
-During the summer growing season these mountain crops are cared for day and night by a grow team; the larger the grow, the larger the team.
+As I already mentioned, the hard part is actually finding work.
+Although countless people around town have a dozen or two plants, all of the big farms are located up in the mountains a 1-3 hour ride away from the 101.
+They are scattered across countless small villages that are closed off to outsiders.
+During the summer growing season the California marijuana farms are cared for day and night by a grow team; the larger the grow, the larger the team.

 Things usually kick off to a slow start in late September, with October and November being the best working months.
 By December (and January, if you are one of the lucky ones who has managed to hold onto their job past new year) the trimmers on hand are reduced to a bare minimum, if any.
-These will be only the most skilled workers, people who can trim 2-3 pounds a day if it is decent bud.
+Only the most skilled workers remain, people who can trim 2-3 pounds a day if it is decent bud.

 These agents are then in charge of assembling teams and leading them up into the mountains, at least for outsiders not already in the loop.
 Obviously friends and family get preferential treatment, but many luckily individuals get plucked up off the streets.
-From there the drive up into the mountain begins — don’t be surprised if you are blindfolded, forced to pull your shirt up over your head or have your phone temporarily confiscated.
+Make friends and do a good job and the same weed agent can provide you with jobs year after year.

 It is worth noting that sometimes the agents are given special instructions, such as hire women only.
 If you should ever be offered a position such as this, be careful.
 Certain growers prefer to use all women because they have not seen any females in months.
 They will frequently use lures such as alcohol, cocaine and/or other substances to distract the girls from the tedious work and take them to bed.
 Another popular item is to pay the girls a little bit more if they offer to trim with their tops off.